Skip to content

 Setting creases into place is the next trap.
 If your concealer has creased before you powder, and you set it with powder anyway, you are locking that creased texture in permanently.
 Always smooth out any creasing before you set.
 Re-blend if needed, then powder lightly.

 And about powder itself: too much powder is the single fastest way to age yourself.
 Powder settles into every fine line and wrinkle, creating a dry, textured finish that adds years.
-The Laura Mercier Translucent Setting Powder is finely milled enough to avoid cakiness, but the real trick is how you apply it.
+The Hourglass Veil Translucent Setting Powder is finely milled enough to avoid cakiness — and lighter on skin than the cult Laura Mercier — but the real trick is how you apply it.
 Press lightly with a velvet puff only where you need oil control: the T-zone, around the nose, and along the chin.
 Leave the rest of your face unpowdered for a natural, dimensional look.

 "You need to set your entire face with powder to make makeup last."